Water resources and water treatments

 Learning outcomes of the course unit

-This course is offered for the free students' choice with the goal of completing the training on water resources, treatment and reuse of wastewater.
+This course is offered for the free choice of the student with the goal of completing the training on water resources, treatment and reuse of wastewater.
 The specific objectives are:

 All objectives contribute to the formation of skills and operational abilities.

-Background in ecology, microbiology, inorganic and organic chemistry
+Background in ecology, microbiology, inorganica and organic chemistry

 Course contents summary

-The first presents a summary of the main tipology of water supply, with reference to water availability and quality.
+The first presents a summary of the main sources of water supply, with reference to its availability and quality.
 The main pollution sources and how to evaluate the pollutant loads are then presented.

-The second part deals with the main wastewater treatment plants (WWTP) tipologies, with emphasis on the activated sludge, Concurrently, students are introduced to the design of simple WWTP.
-In addition, other WWTP typologies are synthetically presented, i.e. trickling filter, biodisk, and sequential batch reactors.
+The second part discuss the main wastewater treatment techniques, with emphasis on the activated sludge technique, that is mainly adopted in Italy.
+Concurrently, students are introduced to the design of simple WWTP.

-The fourth part consist in the visit and activities at the Parma west WWTP (activated sludge with denitrification) and at the wetland system of the dairy farm S. Vittoria (Carpaneto, PC).
+The fourth part consist in the visit and activities to the Parma west WWTP (activated sludge with denitrification) and to a wetland system.

-Water quality in relation to its uses.
-Main supply sources.
+Water quality in relation to the uses.
+Main sources of supply.
 Reference standards.
-Water treatments in relation to uses.
+Water treatments in relation to the uses.
 The effects of pollution on surface water and groundwater.
 Short-circuiting of the water cycle.
+The integrated water cycle.

 Wastewater.
+Identification of sources and estimation of pollutant loads .
 Sources and types of pollution.
 Wastewaters containing organic matter , phosphorus and nitrogen.
-Methods for the assessment of loads (notes).
+Methods for the assessment of loads.
 Population equivalent units.
 Calculation of potential, delivered and real loads.
 Community directives, national and regional legislation (notes).

-Wastewater treatment technolgies.
-Activated sludge treatment plant.
+Water purification with intensive technological systems.
+Activated sludge treatment plant .
 Biological components and operation of the biological reactor.
-Other types of systems (notes): biological disk, trickling filters and sequential batch reactors.
+Other types of systems (notes): biological disk and trickling filters.
 Sludge treatments, disposal and uses.

 Water treatments with extensive systems.
 Biological ponds.
 Constructed wetland systems with sub-surface horizontal and vertical flows.
 Biological components.
 Design and operation.
-Exploitation of marginal ecosystems: wetlands, drainage ditches, buffer strips, cover crops.
+Exploitation of marginal ecosystems , buffer strips, cover crops.

 Practice and training

-2) Visit to the constructed wetland of the dairy farm “S. Vittoria (Carpaneto , PC).
+Visit to constructed wetlands of the dairy farm “S. Vittoria (Carpaneto , PC).
 During the visit the action taken to save water and reduce emissions will be also assessed.

-Slides, short theacher notes and the manual " Berland J.-M., C. Boutin, Molle P., Cooper P., 2001.
+Berland J.-M., C. Boutin, Molle P., Cooper P., 2001.
 Extensive treatment processes for wastewaters.
-European Commission, International Water Office, Luxembourg" can be dowloaded from the ELLY section "teaching materials". http://elly.bioscienze.unipr.it/2016/course/view.php?id=121
+European Commission, International Water Office, Luxembourg.

-- Romagnolli F., 2013.
+Romagnolli F., 2013.
 Phytodepuration.
-Sustainable management of waters.
-Dario Flaccovio, Palermo (in Italian).
+Susytainable management of waters.
+Dario Flaccovio, Palermo (in Italian)

 Lectures on the main wastewater treatment techniques (60%).